Modeling Information

 4. Identify the new radius location and draw the curve.

 5. Use the easement template to join the centerline of the tangent track to the curve.
-(Those locations he called the point of tangency and the point of curvature.
+(Those locations he called the Point of Tangency (PT) and the Point of Curvature (PC).

 The WWSL